rodneyknaap/atx-turboxt-v3/README.md

 When connecting this system to a computer network which contains stored information on it, it is the sole responsibility and risk taking of the person making the connection, no guarantee is given against data loss or data corruption, malfunctions or failure of the whole computer network and information contained inside it on other devices and media which are connected to the same network.

 When building this project, the builder assumes personal responsibility for troubleshooting it and using the necessary care and expertise to make it function properly as defined by the design.
 Timing issues are likely to occur which require certain components to be of a suitable type to be able to meet the timing requirements for proper function.
 The prototype of the developer is proof of concept, please refer to the detailed partslist which includes type and manufacturer where necessary, however each new build may pose it's own challenges to bring it to success.
 This design is by nature not a turnkey solution and will only function 100% reliably when using all the components of similar timing and behaviour as was used in the prototype.
 Determining the right components may likely be experimental in nature and require expertise, effort and persistance.

+This is an advanced project which contains many components, therefore the maximum care should be applied when soldering the PCB.
+When using IC sockets, ensure they are not fake sockets which are too loose to create a solid connection to the ICs.

 After soldering the project, it's a strong recommendation to use proper lighting and magnification and systematically inspect all soldering points to detect any short circuits or open solder joints before powering up the system for testing.
 Short circuits which are not detected are likely to damage ICs and introduce hidden defects into your project which will be much more difficult to detect after the damage is done.